Israel-Charles/AV-Learning-Resources/Lab0-VMwareUbuntu.md

 ### Inside the Ubuntu VM

-1. VMware menu → **Install VMware Tools**
-2. In Ubuntu, open a terminal and run:
+In Ubuntu, open a terminal (go on apps and look for `Terminal` and run:

 ```bash
 sudo apt install open-vm-tools-desktop -y